-Bits Description Dataset Management (DSM): This field indicates attributes for the LBA(s) being written. indicates attributes for the LBA(s) being written.
-Bits Attribute Definition 07 Incompressible then data is not compressible for the logical blocks f cleared to '0', then no information on compression is 06 Sequential Request includes m then this command is part of a sequential write that ultiple Write commands.
+Bits Description Dataset M lanagement (DSN //): This field i ndicates attributes for the LBA(s) being written.
+Bits Attribute Definition 07 Incompressible indicated.
+If provided. then data is not compressible for the logical blocks cleared to '0', then no information on compression is 06 Sequential Request includes mu then this command is part of a sequential write that ultiple Write commands.
 If cleared to '0', then no on sequential access is provided.
-Value Definition Λ 00b None.
+Value Definition A 00b None.
 No latency information provided.
 05:04 Access Latency 01b Idle.
 Longer latency acceptable.
-10b Normal.
+Latency 10b Normal.
 Typical latency.
 11b Low.
 Smallest possible latency.
-07:00 Value Definition 0h No frequency information provided.
-Access Frequency 1h Typical number of reads and writes expected for this LBA range.
+07:00 Access Frequency Value Definition 0h No frequency information provided.
+1h Typical number of reads and writes expected for this LBA range.
 2h Infrequent writes and infrequent reads to the LBA range indicated.
 03:00 3h Infrequent writes and frequent reads to the LBA range indicated.
-Frequency 4h Frequent writes and infrequent reads to the LBA range indicated.
+4h Frequent writes and infrequent reads to the LBA range indicated.
 5h Frequent writes and frequent reads to the LBA range indicated.
 6h One time write.
 E.g., command is due to virus scan, backup, file copy, or archive.
 7h to Fh Reserved